Whitewater Paddling

 What's New !
 Click on a link for trip details

-Check out new trips for the 2008 spring schedule Click for more details
+Check out trip schedule Click for details

-What's New !
 RICKA welcomes all paddlers who wish to participate in a fun group activity in a responsible way.
 On occasion whitewater paddlers will announce trips by e-mail which are suitable for beginners and rated Class 1-2.
 Other more difficult trips will be rated Class 3-4.
 Please review river descriptions of rapids and necessary equipment.
-To ensure safety, Co-coordinators will ask for your past experience on other rivers.
-Trip co-ordinators may strongly urge some boaters to stay off the river if you are not suitably equipped or do not have adequate experience.
+To ensure safety, Coordinators will ask for your past experience on other rivers.
+Trip coordinators may strongly urge some boaters to stay off the river if you are not suitably equipped or do not have adequate experience.
 You the boater, however, must always be responsible for your own safety and the ultimate judge of your own skills.
 You should have prior quick water experience for beginner trips and RSVP by phone with the leader beforehand.
 Novices should not join this group.
 You must have directional control of your boat at all times.

 Helmets for all passengers in covered boats and canoes.
 (Bike helmets are not allowed)